nickoala/telepot/README.md

 $ sudo pip3.4 install telepot
 ```

-If you are not familiar with asynchronous programming, I suggest you read up on some general concepts:
+If you are not familiar with asynchronous programming, I suggest you read up on some general concepts and, more importantly, the motivations behind:

 - [Understanding Asynchronous IO](http://sahandsaba.com/understanding-asyncio-node-js-python-3-4.html)
 - [What are the main uses of `yield from`?](http://stackoverflow.com/questions/9708902/in-practice-what-are-the-main-uses-for-the-new-yield-from-syntax-in-python-3)